 She Was a Senior Engineer at Twenty-Nine and She Was Terrified

-What Priya didn’t know yet was whether her terror was entirely internal — the classic imposter syndrome story — or whether her environment was genuinely unsafe.
+What Dalia didn’t know yet was whether her terror was entirely internal.
+The classic imposter syndrome story.
+Or whether her environment was genuinely unsafe.
 The two aren’t mutually exclusive.
 AND they require different responses.

 Imposter Syndrome: What It Actually Is and Isn’t